details

 Description

-The <details> element creates a disclosure widget where the contents are visible only when the widget is toggled into an "open" state.
+The <details> element creates a disclosure widget where the contents are visible only when toggled "open."
 It must contain a <summary> element as its first child, which provides the clickable label.

-This is one of the few truly interactive HTML elements that works entirely without JavaScript, making it perfect for progressive enhancement patterns.
+This is one of the few truly interactive HTML elements that works entirely without JavaScript.
+In Vanilla Breeze it serves as the foundation for several higher-level components: <accordion-wc>, <tab-set>, and tree navigation all build on native details/summary.

 When to Use